+ If you can’t serve a good champagne, serve Prosecco.

 + At cocktail parties, smaller flower arrangements are lost in the crowd.
 Go for large scale impact on the hall table or dining room sideboard.

 + When designing centerpieces for a large event, two to four different flower designs on a sea of tables is interesting.

 + When designing an event in your home, using your personal silver, crystal or porcelain vessels lends a warm and original flair to the decor.

-+ If re-using seasonal decorations, plan early for installation, and don?t hesitate to add a new element each year
++ If re-using seasonal decorations, plan early for installation, and do not hesitate to add a new element each year

 + Serve three cheeses; a triple créme, a blue and a goat cheese.
 All can be served with crusty bread or crackers.